himmAllRight/himmAllRight-source/content/post/sold-my-bonobo.md

 <div id="caption">Bonobo Workstation Setup</div>

-I bought my Bonobo Extreme laptop from [System76](https://www.system76.com) during my first year after graduating college.
-I needed to replace my desktop that I built before my High School graduation, and used all throughout college.
-My old desktop had a i7-930 CPU and 6GB of RAM with some 1TB HDs in it.
-While it served me well in college, I was starting to feel restricted by it, especially the limited RAM.
-I did some research and came to the conclusion that it would be better to get a new system, rather than trying to upgrade my old desktop.
-I wanted a new, powerful computer that could easily run multiple VMs and compile software and packages fast.
+I bought my Bonobo laptop from [System76](https://www.system76.com) during my first post-college year.
+I needed to replace my old workstation: an aging desktop that I had built before my High School graduation.
+While its i7-930 CPU, 6GB of RAM, NVIDIA GTX 260, and hodgepodge of hard drives (SSD and HHD) serverd my needs throughout college, I was starting to feel restricted by it.
+After some research, I came to the conclusion that it would be better to get a new system, instead of trying to upgrade my old desktop.
+I wanted a new, powerful computer that could easily run multiple VMs, play some video games, and compile software/run models *fast*.

-Also, after a few months of work, I realized that I wasn't using a portable computer as much.
-I went to work and used my work computer, and then came home to my desktop, so portability wasn't the *biggest* concern when searching.
-While I didn't need the *most* portable computer, the reality was that I still lived out of state from my family, and would leave home for a week or more at a time during hollidays or vacation, so I wanted to still *be able* to lug my computer with me.
-I also liked to game *a little bit* with my brothers when visiting, so I wanted a dedicated GPU if possible.
+After a few months at my new job, I realized I wasn't using a portable computer as much.
+I went to work, used my work computer, and then came home to my desktop, so portability wasn't the *biggest* concern when searching.
+That being said, I still lived out of state from my family, and would leave for a week or more at a time during hollidays or vacation.
+I wanted to still *be able* to lug my computer with me during family vists.
+I also liked to game *a little bit* when visiting with my brothers, or after work, so a dedicated GPU made the list.

 <a href="../../img/posts/sold-bonobo/portable-setup.jpg"><img alt="Portable Bonobo Setup" src="../../img/posts/sold-bonobo/portable-setup.jpg" style="max-width: 100%;"/></a>
 <div id="caption">Portable Bonobo Setup</div>

 All of this pointed me towards desktop-replacement laptops.
-I really wanted to support a Linux-only vendoor, so I decided to look at System76, and the Bonobo seemed comparable to others on the market, and I knew it would support the Linux distros I'd put on it without any issues.
-It was a big computer, but my plan was to use it as a desktop most of the time, but still be able to travel with it when I needed to go somewhere for more than just a day or two.
-I also liked that the case was larger, because I hoped it would increase airflow to help with heat/noise management.
+I wanted to support a Linux-only vendoor, so I looked at System76.The Bonobo seemed comparable to other laptops on the market, but being a System76 device, I felt more confident it would play nicely with Linux.
+It was a big laptop, but my plan was to use it mostly as a desktop computer, but still be able to travel with it when I needed to go somewhere for more than just a day or two.
+Besides, I liked that the case was larger, because I hoped it would help increase airflow to help with heat management.

 I purchased the Bonobo, and it worked out very well for several years.
 It was a very powerful computer (more than my old *desktop*), but still portable *enough*